fluffyhugger/fluffyhugger/README.md

 **( ͡° ͜ʖ ͡°) Hi,  I’m ~~Sirapob~~**
-> -In progress to learning JS
+> In progress to learning JS n Java
+>